The Beacon Newspaper Club

 SPECIAL NOTE #2: Please be advised: There are no refunds for clubs.
 If club attendance dwindles during the course of the year making the club unviable, there are no prorated refunds of club membership(s).

 Jamie Anderson is passionate about helping homeschool students become better communicators.
 As a homeschool mom herself, Anderson combines several years of online homeschool teaching experience with a career in radio broadcasting and public relations to offer a unique experience to students at Excelsior Classes.

-Since September 2012, Jamie has taught speech communications online, after a decade of working with homeschool students in-person, following a public relations career that included training adults across the country how to confidently communicate their message in front of an audience or a news reporter.
+Since September 2012, Anderson has taught speech communications online, after a decade of working with homeschool students in-person; this follows a public relations career that included training adults across the country how to confidently communicate their message in front of an audience or with a news reporter.

 Since 2013, Anderson has worked with homeschool students each school year to guide them in producing a monthly newspaper.
 Many of those students graduated, went on to college and used the skills they gained under her tutelage to work on a college newspaper, major in journalism or just use the team-building skills in their college and career endeavors.